KeithBremer/syllabus/db/week-2/lesson.md

 In the code above:

 - We first import the `Pool` class from the pg library, which is used to connect to a database
-- We create a new pool where we specify the credentials to connect to the cyf_hotels database
+- We create a new connection (`db`) where we specify the credentials to connect to the cyf_hotels database
-- We then create a new /hotels endpoint where we use the method `query()` to send a SQL query to load all the hotels from the table `hotels` and return the results with `result.rows`.
+- We then create a new `/customers` endpoint where we use the method `query()` to send a SQL query to load all the customers from the table `customers` and return the results with `result.rows`.
 You can write any valid SQL query that you learned in the `query()` method!

-Start your server with `node server.js` and try to reach the `/hotels` endpoint to see the list of hotels currently available in your `hotels` table of your `cyf_hotels` database.
-You can try to create/update/delete hotels to verify that your API always returns what is stored in your database.
+Start your server with `node server.js` and try to reach the `/customers` endpoint to see the list of customers currently available in your `cyf_hotels` database.
+You can try to create/update/delete customers to verify that your API always returns what is stored in your database.

 ## Homework